ginkgo-project/ginkgo/CONTRIBUTING.md

 By default, the `-DGINKGO_COMPILER_FLAGS` is set to `-Wpedantic` and hence pedantic warnings are emitted by default.
-Some of these warnings are false positives and a complete list of the currently known warnings and their solutions is listed in [Issue 174](https://github.com/ginkgo-project/ginkgo/issues/174).
+Some of these warnings are false positives and a complete list of the resolved warnings and their solutions is listed in [Issue 174](https://github.com/ginkgo-project/ginkgo/issues/174).
 Specifically, when macros are being used, we have the issue of having `extra ;` warnings, which is